1 critically injured in shooting on I-95 in New Castle

 NEW CASTLE, Del.
 (WPVI) --Delaware State Police are investigating a shooting on I-95 in New Castle that has left one person critically injured.

-Police responded to the Airport Road off ramp around 2:15 p.m.
+Police responded to the report of an altercation between two men around 2:15 p.m.
+Monday on the Airport Road off-ramp.

-The victim was discovered suffering from a gunshot wound to the chest.
-He was transported to the hospital in critical condition.
+Arriving officers discovered one man had suffered a gunshot wound to the torso.
+He was transported to the hospital and remains in critical condition.

-Action News talked to Desmond Chisholm, who came up to the scene moments after the violence unfolded.

-"I actually seen a guy laying on the floor and I seen somebody applying pressure to his chest.
-So, at first I thought he had a heart attack or something," Chisholm said.
-"So, I pulled over here, and I was running toward the incident, and the guy who actually did the shooting approached me and said, 'I shot him in self defense.'"

 -----